vogxn/blog/content/post/tweetpost.md

 ]
 ```

-It looks prettier when rendered on the browser.
+Here's a screenshot of the application.
 {{< figure src="/img/tweetpost.png" >}}

-Checkout the project on github - [Tweetpost](https://github.com/vogxn/tweetpost.git).
+Checkout the project on github -
+[Tweetpost](https://github.com/vogxn/tweetpost.git).
+Since this is my first Go
+webapp, I welcome comments and feedback on whether I've stuck to Idiomatic Go
+syntax and convention.